steaksauce-/BGS-Tally/README.md

 It is highly recommended that EDMC is started before ED is launched as data is recorded at startup and then when you dock at a station.
 Not doing this can result in missing data.

-The data is shown on a pop up window when the _Data Today_ or _Data Yesterday_ buttons on the EDMC main screen are clicked.
-The plugin works out what `Today` and `Yesterday` are based on the latest tick time as published here: https://elitebgs.app/api/ebgs/v5/ticks and also shows the latest tick time and date on the main EDMC window.
+The data is shown on a pop up window when the _Latest Tick Data_ or _Earlier Tick Data_ buttons on the EDMC main screen are clicked - data collected since the latest tick in _Latest Tick Data_ and data from your previous play session before the latest tick in _Earlier Tick Data_.
+The tick time it uses is published here: https://elitebgs.app/api/ebgs/v5/ticks and the plugin displays this on the main EDMC window for reference.

-The plugin also generates a nicely formatted 'Discord Ready' text string which can be copied and pasted into a Discord chat - just click the handy _Copy to Clipboard_ button at the bottom of the _Data Today_ and _Data Yesterday_ windows.
+The plugin also generates a nicely formatted 'Discord Ready' text string which can be copied and pasted into a Discord chat - just click the handy _Copy to Clipboard_ button at the bottom of the _Latest Tick Data_ and _Earlier Tick Data_ windows.

 The plugin can be paused / restarted by un-checking / checking the _&#9745; Make BGS Tally Active_ checkbox in _File_ &rarr; _Settings_ &rarr; _BGS Tally_.